turstoncodes/php-image-adjustments/README.md

 # php-image-adjustments
-Basic image manipulation using PHP
+Basic image manipulation using PHP and GD functions